 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

 In the heart of winter, there’s a distinct joy in savoring warm, fragrant breakfasts that hug your taste buds and soothe your soul.
-Our Buckwheat and Sourdough Gingerbread Pancakes are precisely that – a comforting embrace on a cold morning.
-However, these pancakes are also invigorating and inviting on warm mornings with a few adjustments mentioned below.
+My Buckwheat and Sourdough Gingerbread Pancakes are precisely that – a comforting embrace on a cold morning.
+The warm spices pair well with maple syrup, butter, and a nice glass of milk.
+These pancakes are invigorating and inviting on warm mornings too with a few adjustments mentioned below.

 A Healthy Twist: Buckwheat and Sourdough